 - You need a passport with at least six months validity to enter Japan.

-- Visa exemptions are made for citizens of more than 60 countries provided that their stays don’t last longer than 90 days such as with stays for sightseeing purposes and that they do not engage in activities where they earn compensation.
+- Visa exemptions are made for citizens of more than 60 countries provided that their stays don’t last longer than 90 days and that they do not engage in activities where they earn compensation.
 Nationals of countries that do not have “Reciprocal Visa Exemption Arrangements” with Japan must obtain a visa.

 Make sure you read my 10 tips to plan a worry-free trip.